Does Methylene Blue Turn Your Brain Blue?

 You might see a little blue or green tint on your tongue or in your urine depending on your dose, hydration, and the product you're using, but your brain isn't being dyed.

-Here’s why.
-Your body metabolizes Methylene Blue.
-It’s broken down and recycled in a redox cycle, meaning it’s constantly shifting between blue and clear forms.
-It’s water soluble.
-What’s not used gets filtered out through your kidneys.
-The concentration is far too low.
+Here's why.
+Your body metabolizes Methylene Blue through a redox cycle, meaning it constantly shifts between blue and clear forms.
+It's water soluble, so what isn't used gets filtered out through your kidneys.
+And the concentration is far too low to cause tissue staining.

 A 1–20 mg microdose is thousands of times smaller than the doses that stain tissue.
 So while it may tint your tongue temporarily, it's not painting your organs.